cev-api/Java-Triage/README.md

 - `--no-network`: disable runtime C2 resolution and related network lookups
 - `--jlab-static-scan`: reserved for JLab public static scan uploads; currently disabled while JLab is offline
 - `--no-jlab-static-scan`: disable JLab public static scan lookup (the default while the service is offline)
-- `--analyze-stage2`: enable stage-2 static-only handling after resolving a payload endpoint (the interactive prompt downloads the encrypted blob; enabled by default)
+- `--analyze-stage2`: after scanning and resolving a payload endpoint, enable the post-scan prompt to download and decrypt the encrypted stage-2 blob for static-only analysis (enabled by default)
 - `--no-analyze-stage2`: disable stage-2 static analysis
 - `--rich-width <int>`: preferred Rich console width for progress and final report rendering